Symphony No. 4 (Hill): Music

-Program

 The original quartets had no program, but for the new symphony Hill wrote explanatory notes.
 They were transferred in a type written sheet attached to the score.

 The Search.
 The introductory Allegro represents the hazy country, the Kingdom of Happiness, shadowed by dreams.
 The first subject of the movement gropes in the dark for light that is always there, if unseen, with the second providing a glimpse of some impossible heaven.
 The coda suggests that the evening of life may bring joy.

 The second movement, The Heart of Man, presents the heart of man as an exquisitely tender thing, with a second subject standing for human aspirations towards the highest goal.

 The Finale, The Solution, suggests in its first subject that the great source of happiness is work, useful, creative and constructive.
 The second subject adds that work brings joy, followed by a chorale that proposes the idea that even the humblest form of work will make us thankful for the gift of life.